Logistics secures success

 The world is growing more and more digital.
 Trends like new technologies, smart cities, autonomous driving, innovative transportation and mobility concepts, and the topic of sustainability are all essential parts of the logistics of tomorrow.
 As a leading IoT company, Bosch is in an excellent position, having recognized the potential of Industry 4.0 early on.

-That is why the Bosch logistics organization continues to focus on the digital expansion and development of the and invest in new technologies to optimize processes and worldwide connectivity on an ongoing basis.
+That is why the Bosch logistics organization continues to focus on the digital expansion and development of the supply chain and invest in new technologies to optimize processes and worldwide connectivity on an ongoing basis.
 This also includes a standardized crisis management process to allow us to respond reliably – and, above all, early on – to risks as they emerge.

 Targeted innovation management and trend scouting practices allow the logistics teams to evaluate and implement forward-looking topics such as real-time location of objects and augmented reality.